Adyen/adyen-dotnet-api-library/README.md

 dotnet build
 dotnet test
 ```
-## Using the Cloud API
+## Using the Cloud Terminal API
-In order to submit POS request with Cloud API you need to initialize the client with the Endpoints that it is closer to your region.
+In order to submit POS request with Cloud Terminal API you need to initialize the client with the Endpoints that it is closer to your region.
 The Endpoints are available as contacts in [ClientConfig](https://github.com/Adyen/adyen-dotnet-api-library/blob/develop/Adyen/Constants/ClientConfig.cs#L35)
 For more information please read our [documentation](https://docs.adyen.com/point-of-sale/terminal-api-fundamentals#cloud)
 ```c#
 //Example for EU based Endpoint Syncronous